camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### Current state

+One of the regions is lost, meaning Zeebe:

+- Is unable to process new requests due to losing the quorum
+- Stops exporting new data to Elasticsearch in the lost region
+- Stops exporting new data to Elasticsearch in the survived region

 You have previously ensured that the lost region cannot reconnect during the failover procedure.

 Due to the Zeebe data replication, no data has been lost.